 We don’t know exactly what 2021 will bring in terms of coronavirus lockdown restrictions.
 So we’ve taken a more flexible approach to the Sustrans Big Pedal 2021 competition.
-Children will be able to take part whether they are travelling to school or learning at home.
-As well as active journeys to school, 30 minutes of physical activity at home and exercise taken from home with a family member will count as one journey in the challenge this year.
+Children will be able to take part whether they are travelling to school or learning at home due to coronavirus.
+As well as active journeys to school, 30 minutes of physical activity at home and exercise taken from home with a family member will count in the challenge this year.

 We have also designed our school resources to be suitable for situations where pupils are learning remotely.